Reading: How the brain reads

-In addition to regions on the cortex, which is considered gray matter on fMRI's, there are several white matter fasciculus that are also active during different reading activities.
-These three regions are what connects the three respected cortex regions as the brain reads, thus it is responsible for the brains cross-model integration involved in reading.
-Three connective fasciculus that are prominently active during reading are the following: the left arcuate faciculus, the left inferior longitudinal faciculus, and the superior longitudinal fasciculus.
-All three areas are found to be weaker in readers diagnosed with dyslexia.
+The inferior frontal region is a much more complex region of the brain, and its association with reading is not necessarily linear, for it is active in several reading-related activities.

 The cerebellum, which is not a part of the cerebral cortex, is also believed to play an important role in reading.
-When the cerebellum is impaired, victims struggle with many executive functioning and organizational skills both inside and outside of their reading ability.
-In a synthetic fMRI study, specific activities that displayed significant cerebellum involvement included automatization, word accuracy, and reading speed.

 Eye movement and silent reading rate

 Reading is an intensive process in which the eye quickly moves to assimilate the text – seeing just accurately enough to interpret groups of symbols.
 It is necessary to understand visual perception and eye movement in reading to understand the reading process.

-When reading, the eye moves continuously along a line of text, but makes short rapid movements (saccades) intermingled with short stops (fixations).
+When reading, the eye moves continuously along a line of text but makes short rapid movements (saccades) intermingled with short stops (fixations).
 There is considerable variability in fixations (the point at which a saccade jumps to) and saccades between readers, and even for the same person reading a single passage of text.
 When reading, the eye has a perceptual span of about 20 slots.
 In the best-case scenario and reading English, when the eye is fixated on a letter, four to five letters to the right and three to four letters to the left can be clearly identified.
 Beyond that, only the general shape of some letters can be identified.

-The eye movements of deaf readers differ from that of readers that can hear, and skilled deaf readers have shown to have shorter fixations and fewer refixations when reading.

-Research published in 2019 concluded that the silent reading rate of adults in English for non-fiction is in the range of 175 to 300 words per minute (wpm); and for fiction the range is 200 to 320 words per minute.
+Research published in 2019 concluded that the silent reading rate of adults in English for non-fiction is in the range of 175 to 300 words per minute (wpm), and for fiction the range is 200 to 320 words per minute.

 Dual-route hypothesis to reading aloud

-In the early 1970s the dual-route hypothesis to reading aloud was proposed, according to which there are two separate mental mechanisms involved in reading aloud, with output from both contributing to the pronunciation of written words.
+In the early 1970s, the dual-route hypothesis to reading aloud was proposed, according to which there are two separate mental mechanisms involved in reading aloud, with output from both contributing to the pronunciation of written words.
 One mechanism is the lexical route whereby skilled readers can recognize a word as part of their sight vocabulary.
 The other is the nonlexical or sublexical route, in which the reader "sounds out" (decodes) written words.